samcheyette/CSP-model/README.md

      0   1   0
      0   0   1

+    Complexity before culling (bits): 5.81
-    True joint entropy before culling (bits): 1.58 Complexity before culling (bits): 5.81
+    Joint entropy before culling (bits): 1.58
-    Post-culling assignments:
+    Post-culling assignments (to keep memory < 5.0 bits):

     v0  v1  v2
     ----------
-     0   1   0
+     1   0   0
      0   0   1

+    Complexity after culling (bits): 4.81
     Joint entropy after culling (bits): 1.00
-    Complexity after culling (bits): 4.81
     Information loss (bits): 0.58

 ## (4) Agent

-The `Agent` is a controller that builds and evaluates a **sequence of subproblems** out of a set of constraints, iteratively externalizing its (not always correct) deductions as it goes.
+The `Agent` builds and evaluate a **sequences of subproblems** out of a set of constraints, iteratively externalizing its (not always correct) deductions as it goes.

 - It maintains global state:
   - `constraints` and `variables`: the full CSP it could ever reason about.